Cosmological perturbations in SFT inspired non-local scalar field models: Cosmological perturbations with single non -local scalar field

 \subsection{Metric perturbations}

-The metric perturbations can be divided into four scalar, four vector and two tensor perturbations, according to their transformation properties with respect to three-space coordinate transformations on the constant-time hypersurface~\cite{Lifshitz1946}.
-Different types do not mix at linear order~\cite{bardeen}-\cite{hwangnoh}.
-We are focused on the scalar perturbations, because both vector and tensor perturbations exhibit no instabilities~\cite{Mukhanov}.
+{ Ten independent metric perturbations can be divided into four scalar, four vector and two tensor perturbations, according to their transformation properties with respect to three-space coordinate transformations on the constant-time hypersurface~\cite{Lifshitz1946} (see also~\cite{lk}).
+Different types of perturbations do not mix at the first order~\cite{Bardeen,Mukhanov,hwangnoh}.

-Scalar metric perturbations are given by four arbitrary scalar functions $\alpha, \beta, \varphi, \gamma$ in the following way
+Scalar metric perturbations are given by four arbitrary scalar functions $\alpha(\eta,x^a)$, $\beta(\eta,x^a)$, $\varphi(\eta,x^a)$, $\gamma(\eta,x^a)$ in the following way

 where $\eta$ is the conformal time related to the cosmic one as $a(\eta)d\eta=dt$.
+There exist two independent gauge-invariant variables (the Bardeen potentials), which fully determine the scalar perturbations of the metric tensor~\cite{Bardeen}:

+where $\chi\equiv a\beta+a^2\dot\gamma$.
+The gauge invariant variables $\Phi$ and $\Psi$ have a very simple physical interpretation: they are amplitudes of the metric perturbations in the longitudinal (conformal-Newtonian) gauge, defined by conditions $\beta=\gamma=0$.

-The perturbation functions are as usually Fourier transformed with respect to the spatial coordinates $x^a$ having thereby the following form: $\alpha(\eta,x^a)=\alpha(\eta,k)e^{ik_ax^a}$ and similar for $\beta, \varphi$ and $\gamma$.
-Although the metric perturbations are defined in the conformal time frame in the sequel the cosmic time $t$ will be used as the function argument and all the equations will be formulated with $t$ as the evolution parameter. $k=\sqrt{k_ak^a}$ is the comoving wavenumber.
+The perturbation functions are as usually Fourier transformed with respect to the spatial coordinates $x^a$ having thereby the following form:

+Here $k=\sqrt{k_ak^a}$ is the comoving wavenumber.
 Appearance of just simple partial derivatives in (\ref{deltametric}) and exponents $e^{ik_ax^a}$ reflects the fact that the spatial curvature is zero.

-It is very instructive and more intuitive to derive equations for perturbations for fluids although we consider models involving scalar fields.
-Moreover as we have seen above the scalar field energy-momentum tensor can be easily rewritten in fluid like quantities.

-As it is known changing the coordinate system one can both produce fictitious perturbations and remove real ones.
-Thus, it is important to distinct real and fictitious perturbations.
-Natural way to do this is introducing gauge-invariant variables, which are free of these complications and are equal to zero for a system without perturbations.
-The gauge transformation includes four arbitrary parameters $\xi^\mu$:

-Two of this parameters affect scalar perturbations and change therefore functions $\alpha, \beta, \varphi, \gamma$ under the gauge transformation~\cite{Mukhanov}.
-There exist two independent gauge-invariant combinations of these functions, which fully determine the scalar perturbations of the metric tensor.
-These gauge-invariant functions are the Bardeen potentials~\cite{bardeen}:
+Although the metric perturbations are defined in the conformal time frame in the sequel the cosmic time $t$ will be used as the function argument and all the equations will be formulated with $t$ as the evolution parameter.